Toward a Dichotomy for Approximation of $H$-coloring: Approximation for Digraphs with a k-min-ordering

 We may assume that $b_j$ does not have any in-neighbor in $V_{\ell}$ after $a_i$.
 Now we use a random variable $Y\in [0,1]$ to select an out-neighbor $b_t \in V_{\ell+1}$ of $a_i$ before (in the ordering $<$) $b_j$ and shift the image of $v$ from $b_j$ to $b_t$.
 The vertex $b_t$ is selected according to random variable $Y$ with the same rule as the one described in Section \ref{sec-Approx-ALG} (see the description after Lemma \ref{set-index-shifting}).
 However, this could force us to shift the image of some out-neighbor of $v$, say $w \in V_{\ell+2}$ (subscript in modulo $k$).
 Therefore, we deploy a BFS search (applying a version of shift procedure in Algorithm \ref{alg:app-MinHom} ) to fix the images of the vertices of $D$ that may need to be changed because of the initial change in shifting the image of $v$ to $b_t$ (see the Figure \ref{shift-extended-pic}).
-We use the same strategy as used in the case of the min-ordering to round the values of $\mathcal{S}$ and obtain an integral solution. \end{proof}
+We use the same strategy as used in the case of the min-ordering to round the values of $\widehat{\mathcal{S}_k}$ and obtain an integral solution.
+The calculation to obtain the approximation ratio is almost identical to ones in proof of Lemma \ref{pr-bound}. \end{proof}